mexxexx/ionsrcopt/docs/source/preparation/preprocessing.rst

 -----------------------

 Furthermore, we need to exclude points that happened around voltage breakdowns, as there the HT current is unstable and might introduce noise into our analysis.
-Here, sparks should be detected too, but this is currently done in `detect_breakdowns.py` (TODO: add spark detection code to notebook).
+Furthermore, we detect the spark that are happening (This feature was not tested in the notebook, I advise making a sanity check!!).
+The breakdown and spark detection can be also made using the `compute_voltage_breaakdowns.py` script.

 4. Check if the source was running
 ----------------------------------